-ONEIDA INDIAN NATION V. ONEIDA COUNTY (Nos.
-07-2730-CV(L); 07-2548-CV(XAP); 07-2550-CV(XAP) - On May 21 2007, the United States District Court for the Northern District of New York issued a decision granting in part and denying in part the State and County defendants' motion to dismiss the land claim complaints filed by the plaintiff Oneida tribes and the United States as intervenor on the basis of the Second Circuit's opinion in Cayuga Indian Nation v.
+ONEIDA INDIAN NATION V. ONEIDA COUNTY (NOS.
+07-2730-CV(L); 07-2548-CV(XAP); 07-2550-

+$\underline{cv(XAP)}$ - On May 21 2007, the United States District Court for the Northern District of New York issued a decision granting in part and denying in part the State and County defendants' motion to dismiss the land claim complaints filed by the plaintiff Oneida tribes and the United States as intervenor on the basis of the Second Circuit's opinion in Cayuga Indian Nation v.
 Pataki.
 The district court agreed with defendants that Cayuga required dismissal of the claims for trespass damages premised on a continuing right of possession unaffected by land purchases that were not approved by the United States in accord with the Nonintercourse Act.
 However, the district court also ruled that the Oneida tribes had sufficiently pleaded and could pursue claims for fair compensation based on the State's payment to the Oneidas of far less than the true value of the land.
-The district court certified the order for interlocutory appeal and the Second Circuit granted the State's petition to appeal and the conditional cross-petitions filed by the Oneidas and the United States.
+The district court certified the order for interlocutory appeal and the Oneidas and the United States.
 The State's opening brief was filed on October 9, 2007, and the Oneidas' initial brief was filed on December 10, 2007.
 The Tribal Supreme Court Project, with the pro bono assistance of NARF as lead counsel, prepared the NCAI-Tribal amicus brief in support of the Oneida tribes' position in this case.

-ONEIDA TRIBE OF WISCONSIN V. VILLAGE OF HOBART (NO. 06-C-1302) - In this case pending in the U.S. Federal District Court for the Eastern District of Wisconsin, the Oneida Tribe is seeking declaratory and injunctive relief against the Village of Hobart in its efforts to condemn and take tribally owned fee land within the reservation boundaries.
-An amicus brief submitted by a group of non-Indian landowners is supporting the Village of Hobart with an argument based on the 2005 Supreme Court decision in City of Sherrill - that the only way for Indian tribes to exercise sovereignty over reacquired lands on their reservations is by have the land taken into trust by the United States pursuant to section 5 of the Indian Reorganization Act.
-The Tribal Supreme Court Project, working closely with the Great Lakes Intertribal Council and with the pro bono assistance of NARF as lead counsel, prepared and filed a countering tribal amicus brief regarding the purposes of the Indian Reorganization Act in restoring the tribal land base.
+ONEIDA TRIBE OF WISCONSIN V. VILLAGE OF HOBART (No. 06-C-1302) - On March 28, 2008, Judge Griesbach of the U.S. Federal District Court for the Eastern District of Wisconsin issued his decision holding that the Village of Hobart "is not barred from instituting condemnation proceedings and levying special assessments on the Oneida Tribe's reacquired lands under state law."
+The Tribe had filed suit in federal court seeking to enjoin the Village of Hobart in its efforts to condemn and take tribally owned fee land within the reservation boundaries.
+The Village and its supporting amici relied heavily on the 2005 Supreme Court decision in City of Sherrill to argue that the only way for Indian tribes to exercise sovereignty over reacquired lands on their reservations is by have the land taken into trust by the United States pursuant to section 5 of the Indian Reorganization Act.
+The Tribal Supreme Court Project will continue to work with the Oneida Tribe of Wisconsin and the Great Lakes Intertribal Council to develop the litigation strategy on appeal.